nicolafisherwriter/nfwdg/_notes/how and why I chose my word of the year for 2021.md

 ---
-Date: 10th February, 2022

-Link: word
+title: how and why I chose my word of the year for 2021

-Tags: writing
+tags: writing
 ---

-# how and why I chose my word of the year for 2021

 Inevitably, early on in the year I start to think about my plans.
 I’ve felt it more than ever this time around, I think, because of the _in between houses_ state in which we found ourselves.
 A form of limbo, a void.